Science Rocks! The Cancer Cells with an Uncontrollable Sweet Tooth

 Nearly a century ago, one scientist discovered cancer cells’ insatiable appetite for sugar, but is it a symptom of cancer or one of the causes?

 Science Rocks! features AbbVie medical experts who discuss the research that inspires them –inside and outside of work.
-Isidro Villaneuva Torrecillas, M.D., Ph.D., vice president, medical affairs, AbbVie, shares how scientists are beginning to pinpoint why cancer cells have such an appetite for sugar.
+In this month's feature, Isidro Villaneuva Torrecillas, M.D., Ph.D., vice president, medical affairs, AbbVie, shares how scientists are beginning to pinpoint why cancer cells have such an appetite for sugar.

 As a medical professional, I work to try to enhance our understanding of how diseases and health conditions impact patients, health care systems and society as a whole.
 As a scientist, I’m insatiably curious, which drives me to read on a daily basis about technological and scientific advances in a quest to know more.